biohackathon-japan/bh24-plant-breeding-ontology/paper/paper.md

 ## e) Synonyms and derived terms

-Systematic searches in dictionaries and online resources were manually performed in order to look up for synonyms as well as derived terms for each one of the 80 selected key entries.
-PBO has synonyms for more than 30 entries and derivatives for 12 entries.
+Systematic searches in dictionaries and online resources were manually performed in order to look up for synonyms as well as derived terms for a selected subset of PBO.
+It currently has synonyms for more than 30 entries and derivatives for 12 entries.

 ## f) A sample context